National Council of Ayllus and Markas of Qullasuyu

-The National Council of Ayllus and Markas of Qullasuyu (Qullasuyu Ayllukunap Markakunap Mamallaqta Kunaqnin; Consejo Nacional de Ayllus y Markas del Qullasuyu; CONAMAQ) is a confederation of traditional governing bodies of Quechua-, Aymara- and Uru-speaking highland indigenous communities in the departments of La Paz, Oruro, Potosí, Cochabamba, Chuquisaca and Tarija, Bolivia.
+The National Council of Ayllus and Markas of Qullasuyu (Qullasuyu Ayllukunap Markakunap Mamallaqta Kunaqnin; Consejo Nacional de Ayllus y Markas del Qullasuyu; CONAMAQ) is a confederation of traditional governing bodies of Quechua-, Aymara- and Uru-speaking highland indigenous communities in the Bolivian departments of La Paz, Oruro, Potosí, Cochabamba, Chuquisaca and Tarija.
 Specifically, it represents the following 16 suyus: Jacha Carangas, Jatun Quillacas, Asamajaquis, Charcas Qara Qara, Council of Ayllus of Potosí, Qara Qara Suyu, Sora, Kallawaya, Leco, Larecaja, Colla, Chui, Paca Jake, Ayllus of Cochabamba, Kapaj Omasuyus and Yapacaní.
 CONAMAQ was founded on March 22, 1997, with the purpose of restoring the self-governance of "original nations" including "collective rights to land and natural resources, re-definition of administrative units and self-determination exercised through indigenous autonomies and direct representation in state institutions."
 CONAMAQ is a member of the National Coordination for Change, and of the Andean Coordination of Indigenous Organizations.
 It was a member of the Pact of Unity in Bolivia from its founding until December 2011.